meteor-useraccounts/meteor/packages/accounts-base/API.md

 ### `Accounts.addIdentity(identity, [optionalCallback])`

-Make it possible to login to the current user's account using the specified identity.
+Allow login to the current user's account using the specified identity.
 Throws an exception if

 * the user is not logged in to an account

+### `Accounts.removeIdentity(identity, [optionalCallback])`

+Deny login to the current user's account using the specified identity.
+Throws an exception if

+* the user is not logged in to an account

+* the identity can not be used to login to the user's account

 ## Server-side